AccelerateNetworks/PagingServer/README.rst

   recorded, in case there might be need to cleanup these later.

   After successful installation, enable/run the service as described in "Usage" section.

+* Manual installation.

+  See detailed description in the `README.install.rst`_ file.

 Other systems